dbones/dbones.github.io/projects.md

 tags: [projects, open-source]
 ---

-The following are some of the projects I have created and maded open source.
+The following are some of the projects I have created and made open source.

 Please feel free to help out.